Graduate Student Regulations

 - Discrimination, Harassment, and Sexual Harassment

-Each student is required to take 12 graduate seminars in the Philosophy Department; and 6 additional courses at the 300- or 400-level.
-Students with an M.A. in Philosophy are required to take 6 elective graduate seminars in the Philosophy Department; and 6 additional courses at the 300- or 400-level.
-Students cannot enroll in a course for which they serve as TA.
+Each student is required to take 12 graduate seminars in the Department of Philosophy and 6 additional courses at the 300- or 400-level.
+In addition, students without an M.A. in Philosophy are required to take 6 elective graduate seminars P/NP in the Department of Philosophy during their third year.
+Students are not permitted to enroll in a course for which they serve as a TA.

 In addition to assigning the normal grades to graduate students (A, B, etc.), instructors must assign to each graduate student in each class one of the following marks:

 L: Significant strengths clearly outweigh weaknesses or omissions